 Sprig Learning creates holistic and inclusive early learning programs for pre-K to Grade 3 students.

 Early childhood education is defined by the United Nations Educational, Scientific and Cultural Organization and the National Association for the Education of Young Children as birth to 8 years of age.
-This corresponds to pre-K to Grade 3 in the school system.
+This corresponds to pre-K to Grade 3 in the education system.

 There are many reasons for this.
 Chief among which are:

-- Pre-Kindergarten is an underserved market
+- Pre-Kindergarten is an underserved market.

 1) Pre-Kindergarten is An Underserved Market